scala/docs.scala-lang/overviews/parallel-collections/ctries.md

 former traverses its elements sequentially, whereas the latter does so in parallel.

 This is a nice property that allows you to write some algorithms more easily.
+Typically, these are algorithms that process a dataset of elements iteratively, in which different elements need a different number of iterations to be processed.

 The following example computes the square roots of a set of numbers.
 Each iteration iteratively updates the square root value.
 Numbers whose square roots converged are removed from the map.

+    case class Entry(num: Double) {
+      var sqrt = num
+    }

     val length = 50000

 	// prepare the list
     val entries = (1 until length) map { num => Entry(num.toDouble) }
-    val results = ParConcurrentTrieMap()
+    val results = ParTrieMap()
     for (e <- entries) results += ((e.num, e))

 	// compute square roots